 Remember to celebrate successes and don’t shy away from difficult conversations; they may be uncomfortable to have but can cause you a lot more stress if you do not address the issues early on.

 An appraisal is the ideal setting to discuss any training or development needs with your employees.
 You can identify any gaps in knowledge and explore positive solutions.
 Additional training and support could be provided to enable your employees to achieve results that they can feel proud of.
 High-performing employees can be supported with further training to help them to progress to the next level.

 The most productive employees are those that are driven to achieve goals.
 Setting SMART targets (specific, measurable, attainable, relevant, time-based) helps to motivate employees.
 Use this time to talk to your employee about their goals and targets, and agree on them with your employee, so that they feel empowered and motivated to deliver.

 “Professional.
 Knowledgable.
 True experts and an extension of our team”

 “The team at Mad-HR are a pleasure to work with.
 Tracey works with such integrity and has become an essential member of our team as we accelerate our growth plans.”
 Read the full review

-It is important for overall productivity, as well as the culture of the organisation, that managers have good relationships with their team.
-An appraisal, using two way dialogue with employees, helps to facilitate good relationships between manager and employee.
+It is important for overall productivity, as well as the organisation’s culture, that managers have good relationships with their team.
+An appraisal, using two-way dialogue with employees, helps to facilitate good relationships between manager and employee.
 One of the key enablers for achieving great employee engagement is to ensure that your employees have a voice; an appraisal can help provide a platform for discussions and empower employees to share their opinions.